tengkuhafidz/gatsby/docs/docs/schema-generation.md

 ## 7. Adding custom resolvers

-[`createResolvers`](https://www.gatsbyjs.org/docs/schema-customization/#createresolvers-api) API is called, allowing users to add additional customization on top of created schema.
+[`createResolvers`](/docs/schema-customization/#createresolvers-api) API is called, allowing users to add additional customization on top of created schema.
 This is an "escape hatch" API, as it allows to modify any fields or types in the Schema, including Query type.

 ## 8. Second schema build for SitePage

-Because SitePage nodes are created after schema is first created (at `createPages`) API call, type of `SitePage.context` field can change based on which context was passed to pages.
-Therefore an additional schema inference pass happens and then schema is updated.
+Because SitePage nodes are created after a schema is first created (at `createPages`) API call, the type of the `SitePage.context` field can change based on which context was passed to pages.
+Therefore, an additional schema inference pass happens and then the schema is updated.

 Note that this behaviour will be removed in Gatsby v3 and context will become a list of key/value pairs in GraphQL.